Seven Core Human Needs: A Framework for When Life Feels Off – The Book of Life

 I am not going to define love.
 Nobody has defined it satisfactorily in the history of attempting to define it, and I do not think this paragraph will resolve the question.

 What I will say is this: love is not a feeling.
 Or not only a feeling.
 It is a practice of sustained attention to another person — their reality, their needs, their becoming.
 John Gottman’s decades of research suggest that what distinguishes relationships that last is not passion or compatibility but the habit of turning toward each other, of noticing and responding to small bids for connection.
+In longitudinal couples research, partners who remained together responded to connection bids around 87 percent of the time — couples who later divorced responded roughly 33 percent of the time.
+The gap is not about love.
+It is about attention.

 The need is not for romance, specifically.
 It is for the experience of being truly known by another person and not abandoned because of it.
 This can come from a partner, a friend, a parent, a child.
 It is rarer than we pretend and more essential than we admit.